7RU7H/CTFs/TryHackMe/Markdown/SQHell/SQHell-Helped-Through.md

 - There is alot more to SQLi
 Beyond Root:
 - Break down my understand a the details of how,where,why,which injecting(technique)
-- Break down the syntax and the whyt
+- Break down the syntax and the why

 [Alh4zr3d](https://www.youtube.com/watch?v=MpJasg3IQNI)